-This in essence is John Stuart Mill’s position with drunkenness, and by extension, recreational drug use.
-That is, the drinker or drug user should have the freedom to become intoxicated, even if it is harmful to the person himself, as long as others are not also harmed.
+This is also his position with intoxication even when the user is an addict: if he does not harm others, then he should have the freedom to become intoxicated regardless of the harm he does to himself.
 Mill writes that drunkenness “in ordinary cases, is not a fit subject for legislative interference” but that “the making himself drunk, in a person whom drunkenness excites to do harm to others, is a crime against others” (On Liberty, 5).
+The addict’s behavior may be immoral, and his friends are entitled to encourage him to change, but the government should not punish him.
 The American Civil Liberties Union (ACLU) makes the same argument:

 In trying to enforce the drug laws, the government violates the fundamental rights of privacy and personal autonomy that are guaranteed by our Constitution.
 The ACLU believes that unless they do harm to others, people should not be punished -- even if they do harm to themselves. [“Against Drug Prohibition”]

-In short, for the staunchest defenders of personal freedom, the issue of drug illegality hinges on harm.
-According Mill and the ACLU, harm to oneself is irrelevant, and it is only harm to others that matters.
-Society today adopts much of this pro-liberty view, but not quite in its entirety.
-Yes, preventing to others is relevant to deciding the legal issue of drugs, but to at least some extent so too is preventing harm to the user himself.
+In short, for the staunchest defenders of personal freedom such as Mill and the ACLU, the issue of drug illegality hinges on harm to others, not harm to oneself.
+The U.S. Government, however, does not go this far and factors in both harm to others and harm to oneself.
+This is most evident in statements made by U.S. Government agencies, which, when defending the illegality of drugs, regularly list harms to the user as well as harms to society.
 At least for now, the question of drug legalization hinges on balancing personal freedom against the harm from drugs, both to society and the user.

 U.S. Drug Laws